w7978708wen/Supply-Chain-Repository/README.md

 <code>=XLOOKUP(I4,A:A,E:E,"SKU Not Found",0)</code>

-The lookup_value is what you would type in the SKU input cell (cell I4)
+The lookup_value is what you would type in the SKU input cell (cell I4).

-Within the <code>XLOOKUP</code> function, let the [match_mode] value equal to 0, which means to return exact match
+Within the <code>XLOOKUP</code> function, let the [match_mode] value equal to 0, which means to return exact match.